craigargh/cfg-python/slides/session_4.md

 - If bread is in the list append `'butter'` to the list
 - Print the shopping list

-Try running the program with and without bread in the list to check that your program works
+Try running the program with and without bread in the list to check that your program works.

+Extension: Check if butter is already in the shopping list before adding it

 ---